dicom-rs/dicom-rs.github.io/content/_index.md

 - `dicom-findscu` to query a DICOM device;
 - [and more]!

-These tools are standalone and can be downloaded [here][releases].
+These tools are standalone and can be downloaded in the [release page][releases].
-Windows and linux binaries are available.
+Windows and Linux binaries are available.

 [and more]: https://github.com/Enet4/dicom-rs#tools
 [releases]: https://github.com/Enet4/dicom-rs/releases